Jeffrey Holland (actor): Acting career

 In 2013 he debuted his short one-man play ...
 And This Is My Friend Mr Laurel, based on the life of Stan Laurel, at the Camden Fringe festival.
 This was taken on tour in the UK in 2014–2015.
 The play was devised by Holland and written by Gail Louw.

 2017 saw Holland lead the company of The Wolverhampton Grand's in-house production, the stage adaptation of Brassed Off.
 The play, in which he played band leader Danny, ran from 23 August to 2 September.

 In November 2020 Holland attended a virtual Hi-de-Hi! reunion via Zoom, which was streamed to YouTube.
 Also attending the reunion were his co-stars from the show including Su Pollard, Ruth Madoc, Nikki Kelly, Linda Regan and David Webb.

 In 2021 Holland made his first appearance in the radio and podcast sitcom Barmy Dale playing the role of Rev Wilkins, he stars alongside his wife Judy Buxton who plays Mildred Wilkins.
 In 2025 Barmy is hoping to move from podcast to television.

 In April 2021 the British Comedy Guide reported that Holland would be co-starring in a new comedy pilot called Simply Ken, set in Sheffield in the 1980s.
 It was reported that starring alongside Holland would be his wife Judy Buxton and Craig Shepherd in the title role.
 Co-creator Alan Marni expressed his confidence about the project, saying that "it’s a great script, we’re got some great actors".

-On the 6th February 2025, Holland published his memoirs entitled 'The First Rule Of Comedy...!
+On 6 February 2025, Holland published his memoirs entitled 'The First Rule Of Comedy...!
 Memories And Moments'.
 Comedy Historian Robert Ross was his co-author.
 The following day, Holland and Ross hosted a book launch in London at 'Nell of Old Dury Pub'.
 In attendance was Holland's wife, Judy Buxton, Hi-De-Hi! stars Su Pollard & David Webb, along with director Roy Gould and 'Allo 'Allo star Vicki Michelle.